liferay/liferay-screens/ios/Documentation/theme_creation.md

 ## Introduction

-This document explains the steps to create your own theme in order to give your screenlets different look and feel or behaviour
+You can create your own theme to give your screenlets a different look, feel, and behavior.
+This document explains the steps required to create your own theme in Liferay Screens for iOS.

-Before read this guide, you may read the [architecture guide](architecture.md) in order to understand the underlying concepts.

-It may be useful to read the [How to Create Your Own Screenlet Guide](screenlet_creation.md).
+Before reading this guide, you may want to read the [Architecture Guide](architecture.md) in order to understand the underlying concepts.
+It may also be useful to read the [Screenlet Creation Guide](screenlet_creation.md).

-The first step is to decide the kind of your new theme:
+The first step in creating a new theme is deciding what kind of theme to create:

 - **Full theme**
 - **Child theme**
 - **Extended theme**

-For more details on the kind of themes, refer the [Themes secion in the architecture guide](architecture.md#theme-layer).
+For more details on these theme types, refer the [themes secion in the Architecture Guide](architecture.md#theme-layer).

-For the following steps, we supose you want to create a new theme for the `LoginScreenlet`
+The following steps illustrate theme creation by creating a new theme for the `LoginScreenlet`.

-###Full theme
+## Full Theme

-Our theme will present a completely different layout, using different components and input data: it will present just one single `UITextField` to type the user name, and the password used will be the [UDID](http://www.idownloadblog.com/2010/12/21/iphone-udid/).
+A Full theme can present a completely different layout, using different components and input data.
+The example here presents just a single `UITextField` for the user name.
+The [UDID](http://www.idownloadblog.com/2010/12/21/iphone-udid/) is used for the password.

 1. Create a new `xib` called `LoginScreenlet_full.xib`.
 You'll build your new UI here as usual with Interface Builder.
-A good start is to duplicate `LoginScreenlet_default.xib` and use it as a template.
+A good way to start is to duplicate `LoginScreenlet_default.xib` and use it as a template.
 Insert the text field for the user name and a _Sign In_ button with same `restorationIdentifier` as default's theme button.
 	![New xib for full theme](Images/xcode-full-theme.png)
 1. Create a new _view_ class called `LoginScreenletView_full`.
 As previously, you can duplicate `LoginScreenletView_default` class and use it as a template.
 In this class, add all `@IBOutlet` properties or `@IBAction` methods you need to bind your UI components.
 This class has to inherit `BaseScreenletView` class and conform the `LoginScreenletData` protocol, implementing corresponding the getters and setters.
 In our case, the `password` getter will return the UDID.